kekeandzeyu/Computer-Science-Study-Notes/README.md

 2. CS61B: Data Structures and Algorithms (UC Berkeley) by Professor Josh Hug and the rest of CS61B staff.

+3. CS106B: Programming Abstractions (Stanford University) by Professor Marty Stepp and the rest of CS106B staff.

 > Note: Content of CS61B is partly used for the Object-Oriented part.

 ### Topic 3: Python Programming